 Love finds its fullest expression in the promises of marriage made on your wedding day and lived out joyously in the years ahead.
-These promises, made publically to each other and before God, initiate the joining together of your separate lives into one.
+These promises, made publicly to each other and before God, initiate the joining together of your separate lives into one.
 They express your love, and will also sustain and nurture that love, as the years pass.
 It is a big step and St Mary’s welcomes you and wants to help you make this momentous event in your lives both meaningful and full of joy.

 Choosing a church for the place of your wedding underlines your promises to each other and expresses your desire for God’s gracious presence to guide and strengthen you in the years of married life ahead.

 Preparing to get married is a very exciting time.
 There are lots of things to plan and to do in preparation for your big day.
 The Church of England website can help you work through some of the legal and practical details.
 The site can be found here.

 If you would like to get married at St Mary’s and are eligible to do so (see below), contact the office for a wedding pack.
 Fill in the application form and return it to us.
 Once we have received the application, one of the clergy will get in touch to arrange a first meeting.
 We look forward to hearing from you!

 (All dates are provisional until approved by the Vicar.)